 How Much Does a Saint Lucia EOR Cost?

-Some also offer several optional services such as dedicated HR support, insurance packages, equipment management, and tax reporting at a slightly higher cost than the monthly fee.
+Many providers also offer optional add-ons such as dedicated HR support, insurance packages, equipment procurement, and tax reporting, available at an additional cost.

 Employment and Labor Laws in Saint Lucia